 Find details of our previous Research Seminar Series below.

-For Trinity Laban staff and students, most seminars are available to view on estream.
+For Trinity Laban staff and students, most seminars are recorded and available to view on estream.

 1 Nov 2017

 Dr Liliana Araújo (Trinity Laban) and Prof. Emma Redding (Trinity Laban)